Privacy Policy

 Payment

 Your protected health information will be used, as needed, to obtain payment for your health care services.
-This may include certain activities PCMS might complete before it undertakes services recommended for you such as determining eligibility or coverage for benefits, reviewing services provided to you, and undertaking utilization review activities.
+This may include certain activities PCS might complete before it undertakes services recommended for you such as determining eligibility or coverage for benefits, reviewing services provided to you, and undertaking utilization review activities.
 For example, obtaining approval for services requires that your relevant protected health information be disclosed to obtain authorization for services to begin.

 Health Care Operations